When should I start investing in Mutual Funds?

 Imagine you are planning a holiday to the Maldives and you don’t have much idea about the place.
 How would you plan your trip?
 You may either call up a travel agent and book your trip or spend hours researching places to stay, places to visit, modes of transport etc and finally draw up your itinerary, make your bookings.
 Read more

 Index funds suffer from three key disadvantages owing to their passive style.
 They don’t offer flexibility to the fund manager in managing market downsides.
-If the index being replicated by the fund is generating negative returns due to unfavourable economic or market conditions, an active fund manager has the option to choose stocks to better manage the downside.
 Read more

 ETFs offer diversification benefit at a low cost.
 In spite of these benefits, one should make note of the risks that are involved with such investments.
 Firstly, there are many kinds of ETFs available in the market including international and exotic ones.
 Read more